 What time will the service be?

 In order to accommodate everyone, we will need to meet as two different congregations at 11am and 4pm.
 You are welcome to come to either service.
 The content of both services will be identical.
 We recognise this is not ideal, and we will move to a single congregation as soon as it is safe for us to do so.
 We will aim to resume our evening service after that point.

 The service will be between 50 minutes and an hour long.
 We will pray and listen to God’s word, and someone will preach.
 The church Bibles will not be available, so you will need to bring your own Bible to follow along.
 It is not currently considered safe to sing, but we will listen to a few hymns together.
 We know it will be hard to restrain ourselves from singing, but please save your voices for the car journey home!

 If you’re reading this, we would love to see you at one of our services, but only when it is safe for you to return.
 If you have been advised to shield by your GP, it is important to wait until the shielding period has ended.
 We also urge those of you who are over 70 or have underlying health conditions to continue following all relevant guidance.
 Additionally, if you have Covid-19 symptoms, we ask you to stay at home in line with guidance.

 Will I need to book a seat?

 Although our capacity is more restricted than usual, we are not currently intending to introduce a booking system.
 This may change as the congregation size increases.
-However, if you want to invite someone from outside of your household, you will need to check with Pastor Adam in advance to avoid disappointment.
+However, we would ask you to let Pastor Adam know if you are planning to come for the first time, so that we can make changes to the seating if necessary.
+Similarly, if you want to invite someone from outside of your household, you will need to check with Adam in advance to avoid disappointment.

 Will children be welcome?